 - What drives observed changes in tropospheric chemistry and how do these affect surface air quality?

-The methods I have developed to study Earth's atmosphere are also relevant to other planetary atmospheres.
-Through various collaborations I have begun to study the atmospheric chemical composition of Mars and Proxima Centauri b, and to interpret observed variations of brown dwarf light curves in terms of atmospheric features.
+The methods we have developed to study Earth's atmosphere are also relevant to other planetary atmospheres.
+Through various collaborations we have begun to study the atmospheric chemical composition of Mars and exoplanets, and to interpret observed variations of brown dwarf light curves in terms of atmospheric features.